 To help doctors determine whether they are at risk of fatigue, the Australian Medical Association (AMA) has developed an online fatigue assessment tool.
 Doctors who use the assessment tool will receive an online assessment of the fatigue risks of their roster.
 You will need to have a record of your hours to use this tool.

 ► Check if you are at risk of fatigue with the AMA’s fatigue risk assessment tool.

 ►Our Keeping Yourself Well guide [PDF; 200 KB] offers strategies for psychiatrists and trainees to look after themselves and each other.

-TEN – The Essentials Network was designed by health professionals for health professionals, providing access to resources and support to manage burnout and maintain good mental health.
+TEN – The Essentials Network is a website and app that was designed by health professionals for health professionals, providing access to resources and support to manage burnout and maintain good mental health.

 Resources can be accessed anonymously.
 TEN is not funded by Medicare.
 Your interactions with the service won’t be recorded on ‘My Health Record'.
 If you're worried about privacy, AHPRA reporting or anything else, see the TEN website FAQs.

 Doctors’ health advisory service helplines are available throughout Australia and New Zealand.

 These are staffed by doctors with expertise in treating and supporting other doctors and medical students, and can provide you with 24/7 confidential, anonymous assistance over the phone for both health and personal issues.

 ►Visit the DRS4DRS website for local contacts in your state or territory within Australia.

 ►Call the Doctors Health Advisory Service on 0800 471 2654 for advice in New Zealand.